rheinwerk-verlag/planning-poker/docs/dev_docs/deployment.rst

 Since this essentially is a Channels application, you should see `their docs on deployment <https://channels.readthedocs.io/en/2.x/deploying.html>`_ for examples.
-But there are a few additional things you should be aware of when you deploy this application to a server.
+But there are a few additional things you should be aware of when you deploy this application.

 * .. warning::